 This is a very powerful two-spectator coincidence effect, where one spectator selects (and loses) a card under very fair conditions, and then a second spectator impossibly locates the card.
+I will teach two versions, one in which the second spectator can't look at the card they reverse under the table and one in which they can.
+(The effect description and conditions below are for the former version.)

 Imagine:

 The magician introduces a deck of cards - he spreads it face-up to display that all the cards are different.
 He then hands the deck over to one of the spectators and asks them to thoroughly shuffle the deck.
-(They can shuffle in any way that they want.)
+They can shuffle in any way that they want.

 The magician then says, "I want you to make a free choice of any card in the shuffled deck.
-Simply spread the deck face down across the table and slide out any card - that will be your selection.
+Simply spread the deck face-down across the table and slide out any card - that will be your selection.
 Don't show it to anyone; only look at it yourself.
 Then, replace the card anywhere inside the spread and square up the spread.

 The spectator does as instructed.
 Once done, the magician instructs them to thoroughly shuffle the deck again so that even they don't know where their card ends up.
 They can shuffle in any way that they choose, and as they shuffle, the magician looks away so that he can't possibly shuffle track.